- Personal Finance

 - office supplies

 Besides that, they also have all those pawned items in the back room.
 They don't know if the money will be coming back in, or if they will have to attempt to sell those things later on.
-In either case, the money paid out as loans on those items is tied up, just sitting there, and not available for their operating expenses.
+In either case, the money paid out as loans on those items is tied up, and not available for their operating expenses.

 Then, there is the inventory they have purchased outright.
 Some items may be in high demand, and turn over quickly; others may have been a bad guess, and sit around collecting dust for months or even years before a sale is made to recoup some of their cash.